dfoderick/ubiquity-hackathon/README.md

 # ubiquity-hackathon

-Pending documents to be uploaded to /docs
-- Project description
-- Ideas for UI

 Technical highlights
 - Extend the reach of the bitcoin protocol into the p2p model
 - Use direct P2P channels built upon the [dat project](https://datproject.org/)